ghi-electronics/BrainPad-Docs/start-making/intro.md

 ## A Quick Test!
 Run this quick test to verify your BrainPad is ready:

 1. Plug your BrainPad into a computer running Windows using a micro USB cable.
-The red PWR LED on the BrainPad should light up.
+The red power PWR LED on the BrainPad should light up.
 2. Press and hold the reset button for about 3 seconds.
 The BrainPad LightBulb should turn green and the computer should find a new drive and open a window for it.
 3. Download [this file]() and save it in the drive that came up in the previous step.
 4. The green LED will flash a little then the board will reset and you will see someting like the image below.